abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/azure-batch.md

 ![](_images/azure_new_container.png)

-**6.** Create a new Blob container by clicking on the **+ Container** option and a new container dialog with open, choose a suitable name (e.g. `towerrgstorage-container`) as shown below.
+**6.** Create a new Blob container by clicking on the **+ Container** option.

+A new container dialogue will open as shown below.
+Choose a suitable name (e.g. `towerrgstorage-container`).

 ![](_images/azure_create_blob_container.png)

 **7.** Once the new Blob container is created, navigate to the **Access Keys** section of the storage account (e.g. `towerrgstorage`).

-**8.** Store the access keys for the newly created Azure Storage account as shown below.
+**8.** Store the access keys for the newly created Azure Storage account as is pictured underneath.

 ![](_images/azure_storage_keys.png)

 ### Batch account

 The next step is to create the necessary Azure Storage.

-When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Batch%2FbatchAccounts) you'll notice the **Create a batch account** dialog, as shown below.
+When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Batch%2FbatchAccounts), you'll notice the **Create a batch account** dialogue, as shown below.

 ![](_images/azure_new_batch_account.png)